DanOvando/marlin/docs/articles/recruitment-dynamics.md

 ```

 The key distinction from pre-dispersal: competition is based on SSB at
 the settlement site, not the origin.
+All else being equal, this scenario
+will be more favorable to the ability of MPAs to act as larval sources.
+As biomass builds up inside the MPA, they produce more and more larvae.
+These larvae travel outside the MPA, where the amount that recruit
+depends on spawning biomass in the settlement patches, which are
+potentially outside the MPA.
+If fishing is heavy outside the MPA,
+driving spawning biomass well below carrying capacity, density dependent
+mortality will be low, so a the MPA can cause a large increase in
+recruitment in these fished patches.
 Larvae from a protected MPA patch
 disperse outward, but when they arrive at a fished (lower-SSB)
 destination they face the same density-dependent environment as
 locally-produced recruits.
 This could be a scenario where the key